Romuald-Yapo/Data-Science-Projects/README.md

 ## How to Navigate

 Each project is organized in its own directory.
 The jupyter notebook for each project is contained in separate folders.
-Project global description is available within each project folder in the README file.
+Project global description is available within each project folder in the `README file`.